kartva/Librarian/cli/README.md

             installed, along with the `scripts` folder.
 See https://github.com/DesmondWillowbrook/Librarian/blob/master/cli/README.md for more details.

-            This cannot be set together with `api`.
+            This cannot be set together with `--api`.
     -q, --quiet
             Suppresses all output except errors

+        --raw
+            Only output the librarian_heatmap.txt file used by MultiQC, and don't output any plots.

+            This option requires `local` to be set.
     -V, --version
             Prints version information